Eliseo Grenet: Life & work

+Grenet was born in Havana.
+He began piano lessons at the age of five, with his mother as an instructor.
+He entered Cuba's National Conservatory at the age of ten.
 Eliseo studied music under Mercedes Valenzuela and Leandro Simón Guergué, the father of Moisés Simons.
-In 1905 he played piano in the silent film theatre La Caricatura, and in 1909 directed the orchestra of the Politeama Habanero theatre, which mostly showed zarzuelas.
+In 1905 he played piano in the silent film theatre La Caricatura, and in 1909, he directed the orchestra of the Politeama Habanero theatre, which mostly showed zarzuelas.
 Later he joined the company of Regino López at the Teatro Cubano.

-In 1925 Grenet founded a jazz band which played in the cabaret Montmatre and the Jockey Club.
+In 1925 Grenet founded a jazz band which played in the cabaret Montmartre and the Jockey Club.
 The line-up included Grenet (piano); Manolo Castro (alto sax); José Ramón Betancourt (tenor sax); Pedro Mercado (trumpet); Jorge Bolet (piano sub); Enrique Santiesteban (percussion and singer).
 In 1927 came the premiere of the zarzuela La Niña Rita, o La Habana de 1830 at the Teatro Regina, with music by Grenet and Ernesto Lecuona.
 In this zarzuela, Grenet's number, the tango-congo Ay, Mamá Inéz, became a huge hit, and remains popular today and is often heard at wedding receptions.
 Its origins lie in a comparsa number of 1868, and in its new guise became one of the signature numbers for the vedette Rita Montaner.
 In 1930 he set a number of Nicolas Guillén's poems Motivos del son to music.

-Grenet left Cuba in 1932 after falling foul of some of Gerardo Machado's henchmen, for the lyric of his Lamento cubano, which had the line:
+Grenet left Cuba for Barcelona, Spain in 1932 after falling foul of some of Gerardo Machado's henchmen, for the lyric of his Lamento cubano, which had the line: